 Our two-and-one-half acre field is the center of everything we do, and from the beginning we've focused on a small-scale, diverse operation that interacts in a way that makes the soil and products both high quality and unique.

 For the past 8 years our farm included two acres of fruits, vegetables and herbs that feed our CSA members and provide a wide range of brewing ingredients for our on-site brewhouse.
 The field includes both annuals as well as a growing collection of native perennials that are inter-cropped to help provide stability and diversity to our field.
 We grow over 30 different types of heirloom and native varieties of produce, a long list of flowers, and each year increase the size of our orchard, which is made up of 50+ saplings.

 We also grow roughly 1,000 hop plants in seven, 200-foot rows using organic practices.
 Our original farm included over 15 varieties of hops, of which we selected down to five for our current location: Cascade, Chinook, Zeus, Galena and Nugget.
 The current stock of hops were selected from our best performing plants at our original farm.
 The hops are 100% used in our on-site brewhouse.

 Our farm sits on 21 total acres, with a little more than half of it new-growth woodland, mostly eastern red cedar.
-The native cedar is rot resistant and we harvest fallen trees for a wide range of infrastructure including all of our hops posts, future sheep-fencing, and even the parking divider and road signs.
+The native cedar is rot resistant and we harvest fallen trees for a wide range of infrastructure including all of our hops posts, light posts, future sheep-fencing, and even the parking divider and road signs.
 Additionally, our brewery is built in the "pole barn" style, with 100% of the supporting posts being cedar cut on-site.